hmchen47/DevOps/CICD/IntroDevOps-edX/ch04-AccelerateFlow.md

 + Unit Tests
     + testing the source code by class or fucntion
     + typically done at commit or before commit
-    + typically 'moks' are created for interface call
+    + typically 'mokcs' are created for interface call
     + typically created by developer
     + develop intention checking
     + should be run on every change